-To complete an RTP Application—once your Letter of Intent has been submitted and approved—visit the online 2020 RTP Application.
-You will then be asked to sign in, or create a SCTrails.net profile (username and password).
-Once your login information has been set up, please write this down and keep in a safe place (you could also make a note in your phone).
-At this point, applicants should be able to view the 2020 RTP Application page.
+To complete an RTP Application—once your Letter of Intent has been submitted and approved—visit the online 2021 RTP Application.
+You will then be asked to sign in or create a SCTrails.net profile (username and password).
+Once your login information has been set up, please write this down and keep in a safe place (you could also make a note on your phone).

 To save your project application, so you can return to working on it later, simply click the “Save as Draft” button.
 There is one located at the beginning of the application—in between Sponsor Information and “Sponsor Name”—there is another “Save as Draft” button at the very end of the application on the right-hand side.

 When documents are uploaded, or attached to your application draft (such as the SHPO section 106 form), then saved, your attached file will not show up when you return to work on your draft.
-The document uploaded/attached was received, but it is recommended to attach all files before you submit your 2020 Recreational Trails Program Application.
+The document uploaded/attached was received, but it is recommended to attach all files before you submit your 2021 RTP Application.
 If there are any doubts regarding whether or not your attachments were received, please call Neal Hamilton at (803) 734-0735, who can confirm that the files went through.